 At the bottm of this page you can find all the reports and events that make up this project.
 These build on our recent work envisioning a postgrowth Britain and our focus on climate jobs, which quantified the employment that could be created across the UK in facing up to the climate emergency.
 Read the strategic vision

 This report quantifies the massive scale of transport infrastructure investment plans across the UK and EU and how this fails to align to existing climate targets.
 This highlights that whilst heavy goods transport, shipping and aviation are some of the hardest to decarbonise, demand for these transport modes are not being managed or constrained in line with climate commitments.
 The report is framed using the Zero Carbon Policy Toolkit introduced in Green House’s August 2020 report, Trade and Investment Requirements for Zero Carbon.
+Other key reports in this project include:

 Green House Think Tank involvement in upcoming 'Beyond Consumerism Conference' on 14th May.